1955 Pan American Games

-The 1955 Pan American Games opened on March 12, 1955, in the University Stadium (now Olympic Stadium) in Mexico City, Mexico, in front of a capacity crowd of 100,000 spectators.
+The 1955 Pan American Games, officially known as II Pan American Games (II Juegos Panamericanos) and commonly known as Mexico 1955 (México 1955), opened on March 12, 1955, at University Stadium in Mexico City, Mexico, in front of a capacity crowd of 100,000 spectators.

-A total number of 2,583 athletes from 22 nations marched in review and formed ranks upon the infield.
+A total of 2,583 athletes from 22 nations marched in review and formed ranks upon the infield.
 The nations paraded into the stadium in Spanish alphabetical order: Argentina, Bahamas, Brazil, Canada, Colombia, Costa Rica, Cuba, Chile, El Salvador, United States, Guatemala, Haiti, Jamaica, Netherlands Antilles, Panama, Paraguay, Puerto Rico, Dominican Republic, Trinidad and Tobago, Uruguay, Venezuela, and Mexico.
 The hot sun, combined with the high altitude, caused two members of the U.S. team to collapse.
 Both quickly recovered.

 Host city selection

-On March 6, 1951, PASO selected Mexico City over Guatemala City to host the II Pan American Games.
+On March 6, 1951, the Pan American Sports Organization (PASO) selected Mexico City over Guatemala City to host the II Pan American Games.
 Seventeen of the eighteen countries participated in the vote, with El Salvador abstaining.
 Guatemala City received two votes, one from Guatemala and one from Mexico, and Mexico City received the remaining fifteen votes.